-5] General Equilibrium (with certainty)
+5] General Equilibrium (with certainty) Only two takers - lowish mean, low spread.

 6] General Equilibrium (with uncertainty)

 Rather popular and a fairly standard question on this topic.
 Many excellent answers but also a handful of third class marks with answers that were going nowhere &/or petering out.